 #4 Spring Activity Sheet: Plant a Pronoun Garden

 Using the Pronoun Garden Worksheet, students will choose a pronoun (he, she, it, they, we) and write it in the center of a flower.
 Then on each flower petal, students will write one noun they associate with the pronoun on each petal of the flower.
-After they color, cut, and assemble their pronoun flowers, students can "plant" a virtual classroom Pronoun Garden by presenting their finished product.
+After they color, cut, and assemble their pronoun flowers, students can "plant" a classroom Pronoun Garden by presenting their finished product.

 #5 Spring Activity Sheet: Mother's Day Revision